August 7, 2011

 of late, over the past two weeks or so.
 First huckleberries

-appearing ripene; punch-packing wild blacberries best served,
+appearing ripe; punch-packing wild blackberries best served,

 consumed really, warm in the sun right off the bramble.
 Lots